tanzl99/IOT_ZeLin_SoilMoisture/README.md

 #### Authentication
 1) Open up "Authentication" on the main console
 2) Click "Get Started", this is essential to generate your unique API Key
-3) Under "Sign-in providers", none is needed for testing purposes.
+3) Under "Sign-in providers", none (anonymous) is needed for testing purposes
 4) Open up "Project settings" on the main console by clicking on the "gear" icon beside "Project Overview"
 5) Under "General", copy and save the Web API Key